rgreenblatt/neural-render/notes.md

 more "perceptual"
 (maybe something like smooth L1 loss scaled by the value of the image + 1?)
 Also, consider switching to exp(x) from celu(x) as output activation

+2020-05-30 01:31

+Using a more perceptual loss function worked well based on visual inspection (see perceptual_loss run).
+Using an exp function at the output performed very poorly (see use_exp).
+After starting up a big run using tanh, I switched from tanh to not using tanh base on preliminary results (see big_run_no_tanh and big_run).